-During several steps in our project process we require clients to review our work and give feedback.
-Using our Feedback Tool is the best way to do this as it allows you (the client) to leave comments about issues right on the document or website (just like placing virtual sticky notes) in whatever spot on the screen it makes sense for the comment to be placed.
+In most steps in our project process, we require clients to review our work and give feedback.
+This is called a Revision Round (or Round of Revisions).
+Using our Feedback Tool is the best way to do this as it allows you (the client) to leave comments right on the document or website (just like placing virtual sticky notes) in whatever spot on the screen it makes sense for the comment to be placed.

-The items in the steps that required feedback using this tool include the Sitemap, Styled Page Mockup, Website Mockup, Development, and Testing.
-We will notify you by email when a step is almost finished and include additional instructions of what type of feedback we are looking for, on what, and how many rounds of revisions you have for the step.
+We notify clients by email when a process step is almost finished and a revisions round is about to start.
+We will include instructions of what type of feedback we are looking for, on what, and how many rounds of revisions you have for the step.

 When asked for feedback and you have found something you want to discuss or change on the page, all you need to do is click on the “+ Comment” button on the toolbar.
 This will change your mouse cursor to a crosshair and allow you to pick the location of the comment.
-For example if you do not like the colour of a headline or the size, you can click on the actual headline and a circle indicator with the comment number will appear on that location along with a comment window for you to type in your feedback.
-Once you have typed in your feedback you can click the “Add Comment” button to add the comment.
+For example, if you do not like the style of a headline, you can click on the actual headline and a circle indicator with the comment number will appear on that location along with a comment window for you to type in your feedback.
+Once you have typed in your feedback you can click the “Add Comment” button to save it.
 Comments can also include file attachments.
-You will notice other options on the comment window like assigning or subscribing other users, but in most cases this is nothing you have to worry about.
+You will notice other options on the comment window like assigning or subscribing other users, but in most cases, this is nothing you need to worry about.

-When you leave a comment we will get notified by email.
-Once we have reviewed your feedback we will reply to your comment and you will get notified as well.
+When you leave a comment, we will get notified by email.
+Once we have reviewed your feedback we will reply to your comment, and you will get notified as well.
 Email notifications include a link to the comment which when clicked will take you to the correct webpage or document and display the latest comment.
-If the comment has replies then those will be listed underneath in a vertical timeline.
+If the comment has replies, those will be listed underneath in a vertical timeline.

-Once the task of the comment has been finished the comment can be marked resolved.
+Once the task described in the comment has been finished, it can be marked resolved.
 A resolved comment will turn green and will not be visible with the other unresolved comments unless you change the filters.
 Please only resolve a comment once you are satisfied that we have either answered your question or have completed the task.

 If the comment toolbar is in the way of you viewing a section on the webpage you can either scroll the page up or down in the browser (as the toolbar will stay in the same location on the screen) or you can move the toolbar to a different location by clicking and holding the icon of 3 vertical lines found on the left side of the toolbar and moving your mouse.
 The toolbar can also be minimized by clicking the “<” arrow icon found on the left side as well.

-The toolbar also has 4 other icon buttons on it.
+The toolbar has 4 other icon buttons on it.
 They include buttons for: